Katamaze/Leap/README.md

 I replaced WHMCS with something that is more rewarding and satisfying.
 Now I work on a software that manages marketplaces, logistic, warehouses, data mining (...) that is actively used by several companies with notable earnings.

 It's a system that is way more complex and sensitive than WHMCS.
 A problem could result in the loss of significant amounts of money in missing sales.
 In comparison registering domains, start/stop servers and invoice customers feels like petting a cat.

 That being said, I am pretty confident with Leap.
+It's not a matter of "if", but "when".
+The only thing I need is time.

 # Tell me more